sabrereyn/Puppy-Match-Landing-Page/README.md

 - Some CSS styling

 Plans for the future:
-- Add a working login popup or site
+- Add a working login pop up or site
-- Add a working sign-up pop or site
+- Add a working sign-up pop up or site